 To succeed in creating and retaining a follower base, it’s important to ensure your readership is engaged with your brand content.
 That means developing a content strategy that fosters community within your sector.

-Our specialism is in B2B WeChat marketing.
 B2B requires greater attention to detail, as the aim is to target users within your sector who are active professionally on WeChat.
 This approach of targeting business professionals requires a different skill set compared to the consumer market that most WeChat agencies focus on.

 B2B users typically take time on their buying journey.
 Your potential clients' decisions require their full consideration of you, the prospective partner company, and a corporate social media presence that supports their buying decision.
 B2B users are interested in thought leadership and best-practice within their professional community.

 Trust and credibility are really important in the Chinese B2B market.
 The strength of your social media content supports the customer's research.
 Testimonials and case studies are key, as is the establishment of a purchasing pathway, including social media as a sales funnel.
 Our job is to ensure the stages of the customer journey are professionally presented.